 Many libraries offer free or cheap computer classes or training.
 Check out with your local library if they offer such.

 Already tired of going to the library?
 Then let them come to you, wherever you are.
 Most public or school libraries may now be accessed online – which means the same library that lends physical books may also lend you e-books.
 OverDrive is a free library app that allows you to borrow e-books, audiobooks, music, videos, and download them on to your computer or mobile device.
 OverDrive libraries pride on a catalog of over 2 million eBooks, audio books, and videos.
-Check out this map to find a library near you.
+Find a library near you.

 All you need is your library card handy.
 Install the app on your mobile device.
 Find your library and click on the link.
 Browse for titles you wish to borrow.
 Click “borrow” on the books you’ve chosen.
 Then those will appear on your Bookshelf under your Account.
 Now, you’re all set!